lunasec-io/lunasec/docs/blog/2021-12-09-log4j-zero-day.md

 ---
-title: "Log4Shell: RCE 0-day exploit found in log4j 2, a popular Java logging package"
+title: "Log4Shell: RCE 0-day exploit found in log4j 2, a popular Java logging package (Updated December 12th, 2021)"
 description: Given how ubiquitous log4j is, the impact of this vulnerability is quite severe.
 Learn how to patch it, why it's bad, and more in this post.
 slug: log4j-zero-day
 image: https://www.lunasec.io/docs/img/log4shell-logo.png